hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 ###Helion Ceph Heartbeat Service

 Once the Ceph client has been successfully integrated into the Glance, Nova and Cinder services running on the HP Helion OpenStack OverCloud systems periodic health checks of the system are monitored on a scheduled basis that triggers Ceph and HP Helion OpenStack commands to verify the system is fully functional on an ongoing basis.
-For example, the “ceph health”command can trigger false negatives due to state of the Ceph Cluster, the status of the OSDs and placement groups are checked as well.
+For example, the "ceph health" command can trigger false negatives due to state of the Ceph Cluster, the status of the OSDs and placement groups are checked as well.
 The various Glance, Nova, and Cinder commands that were used during each stage of the install are also referenced where appropriate to insure the HP Helion OpenStack side of things is functional as well with respect to the Ceph storage services.

 ###Helion OpenStack Ceph Validation Service